TacticToe: Learning to Prove with Tactics: Preselection

 \end{definition}

-\begin{definition}(Dependencies of a theorem)\\ Let $\mathfrak{R}$ be the set of recorded theorems.
-The dependencies of a theorem $t$ are the set of top-level theorems in $\mathfrak{R}$ appearing in the proof of $t$.
-These dependencies are recorded by tracking the use of top-level theorems through the inference kernel~\cite{tgck-cpp15}. \end{definition}
+\begin{definition} (Dependencies of a theorem)\\ The dependencies of a theorem $t$ are the set of top-level theorems in the database of theorems $\mathbb{D}_{\mathit{theorem}}$ appearing in the proof of $t$.
+These dependencies are recorded by tracking the use of top-level theorems through the inferences of the kernel~\cite{tgck-cpp15}. \end{definition}

 We do preselection also for lists of goals.
-To preselect a list of goals $l$ from our database of lists of goals, we consider the tactic input $g$ that was at the origin of the production of $l$ during orthogonalization.
-The list $l$ is preselected if and only if $g$ appears in the 500 preselected goal-tactic pairs.
+To preselect a list of goals $l$ from our database of lists of goals $\mathbb{D}_{\mathit{goallist}}$, we consider the tactic input $g$ that was at the origin of the production of $l$ during orthogonalization.
+The list $l$ is preselected if and only if $g$ appears in the 500 preselected tactic-goal pairs.